Meeting Controls for Cisco endpoints

 }

-Manual installation of Pexip Meeting Controls
+Manual installation of Meeting Controls

 The following instructions explain how to install the Meeting Controls macro and settings manually on a single endpoint.
-If you use Enhanced Room Management (ERM) and want to provision the macro on multiple endpoints simultaneously, proceed to ERM installation of Pexip Meeting Controls.
+If you use Enhanced Room Management (ERM) and want to provision the macro on multiple endpoints simultaneously, proceed to ERM installation of Meeting Controls.

 1. Log into the web interface of your Cisco endpoint in your browser.